Skip to main content

 deno_bindgen is the official tool to simplify glue code generation of Deno FFI libraries written in Rust.

-It is similar to wasm-bindgen in the Rust WASM ecosystem.
+It is similar to wasm-bindgen in the Rust Wasm ecosystem.

 Here's an example showing its usage: